Scientific American Guest Blog

 School of Engineering and Applied Sciences

-Research Interests: My group is interested in understanding and engineering self-organizing collective systems; we investigate many topics on the border of CS and biology.
-Two main areas are: (1) Biologically-inspired multi-agent systems: collective decentralized algorithms and swarm robotics (2) Biological multi-agent systems: models of multicellular morphogenesis and collective insect behavior.
-For more about our lab: SSR website.
+Research Interests: My lab studies Self-organizing Systems and Collective Artificial Intelligence; we investigate many topics on the border of Robotics, AI, and Biology.
+Two main areas are: (1) Biologically-inspired Robot Collectives, including novel hardware design for robot swarms, decentralized collective algorithms/theory, and global-to-local swarm programming (2) Biological Collectives, including mathematical models and field experiments with social insects and cellular morphogenesis.
+For more about our lab see: SSR website.

 Personal Bio: Outside of research, I enjoy the arts (painting, music and dance) and our Indian(me)+AfroCaribbean(Q) culture with my husband and two teenagers.
 Civic engagement and social justice is very important to my family.
-This year my husband Quinton Zondervan was elected to the Cambridge City Council and my daughter Jahnavi Zondervan is on the student government at the CRLS public high-school and part of the Black Students Union.
-I work on many gender equity and diversity efforts within Harvard and Robotics/CS/Academia.
+My husband Quinton Zondervan (also an MIT alum) is an elected Cambridge City Councillor and my daughter Jahnavi Zondervan was a founding member of the Black Student Union (BSU) at the CRLS public high-school.